 Project timeline software

-Like we discussed before, there are a lot of tools available to create timelines.
-What tool you choose depends on your needs and constraints.
+As we discussed before, using a project management tool can make it easy to plan timelines.
+What specific tool you choose depends on your needs and constraints.

 Here are a few options you may want to consider: